christophLUT/Nonspecificity-strife-and-total-uncertainty-in-supervised-feature-selection/README.md

 # Nonspecificity-strife-and-total-uncertainty-in-supervised-feature-selection
 Matlab Code files strife, nonspecificity and total uncertainty for supervised feature selection in the context of classification.
 Includes also three articial examples.

+If you use the codes, please be so kind to cite the related open-access (=free) journal article:

-Files are related to the manuscript "Nonspecificity, strife and total uncertainty in supervised feature selection" from Christoph Lohrmann, PhD, and Pasi Luukka, DSc.
+Lohrmann, C, Luukka, P., 2022.
+Nonspecificity, strife and total uncertainty in supervised feature selection, Engineering Applications of Artificial Intelligence 109(94), doi: https://doi.org/10.1016/j.engappai.2021.104628

+A short description of the files contained:

 - "Artificial_Examples_and_Feature_Selection"
 Contains the three artificial examples from the paper manuscript "Nonspecificity, strife and total uncertainty in supervised feature selection" and shows the function call for the functions "FSstrifePoss", "FSnonspecificityPoss", and "FStotaluncertaintyPoss"